Vesa Toskala: Toronto Maple Leafs

 The Toronto Maple Leafs subsequently signed Toskala to a two-year contract.
 He and goaltender Andrew Raycroft shared starts until late November, when Toskala's GAA and save percentage improved dramatically.
 He recorded two shutouts in December and the NHL named him best goaltender of the month.

-On March 18, 2008, in a match against the New York Islanders, Toskala suffered an embarrassing blunder.
+On March 18, 2008, in a match against the New York Islanders, Toskala suffered an embarrassing moment.
 On a Leafs power play, defenceman Rob Davison of the Islanders attempted to clear the puck out of his defensive zone.
-Taken from 197 feet, the shot bounced five times before eventually bouncing over Toskala's glove and into the net.
+Taken from 174 feet, the shot bounced erratically five times before eventually bouncing over Toskala's glove and into the net.
 It was only Davison's third goal in 187 career games.

 In the 2009 NHL regular season opener on October 9, 2008, the official scoresheet between the Toronto Maple Leafs and Detroit Red Wings listed Toskala as the Maple Leafs captain.
 Coach Ron Wilson stated that the scoresheet was a mistake.

 On March 4, 2009, Toskala announced that he would be undergoing season-ending surgery to repair a torn acetabular labrum.
 The Maple Leafs claimed goalie Martin Gerber off of re-entry waivers to replace him.

 For the first game of the following season, on October 1, 2009, Toskala was the Maple Leafs starting goaltender in an overtime loss to the Montreal Canadiens.
 Toskala would lose his first four starts before being replaced as the Leafs' starting goaltender.

 In late 2009, a prank he pulled on interviewer Zdenek Matejovsky received coverage from Finnish news and 424 000 views on YouTube (note: the original video was removed).
 Matejovsky, who doesn't understand Finnish, had been hired by the Finnish TV channel MTV3 to interview Toskala in English and have him respond in Finnish, but Toskala instead made a joke out of it and responded to the serious questions with humorous, unrelated answers.
 Matejovsky continued with the businesslike questions while having no idea what Toskala was saying.